TamangPemba/aws_product_dimension_price_update/README.md

 cd aws-marketplace-reference-code/python
 ```

-Install all necessary dependencies as mentioned in the documentation, and then navigate to the following directory to add dimensions:
+Install all necessary dependencies as mentioned in the [Python Documentation](https://github.com/aws-samples/aws-marketplace-reference-code/tree/main/python).
+Then navigate to the following directory to add dimensions:

 ```bash
 cd src/catalog_api/products/ami/add_dimension_to_ami_product_and_set_price_in_public_offer
 ```

+For more details on working with single AMI products, please refer to the [AWS Marketplace API Documentation](https://docs.aws.amazon.com/marketplace/latest/APIReference/work-with-single-ami-products.html).

 ### 3. Extracting Product and Offer IDs